RickySaif/RickySaif.github.io/pages/money.md

 It's just human nature.

 That's why, **I don't blame past & current Indonesian governments, because they just follow the global system on each time.
-I even only partially blame the post-world-war USA governements, as the weakness of gold-as-the-only-reserve solution is pretty trivial since the beginning.**
+I even only partially blame the post-world-war USA governements, as the weakness of [one-country-printing-world's-money-with-gold-as-the-only-reserve](https://en.wikipedia.org/wiki/Bretton_Woods_system) solution is pretty trivial since the beginning.**

 Wait.. wait.. so?

 ### Yes.
 Our Current Money Doesn't Requires Equivalent Energy

-Because our legal money doesn't require equivalent energy to create.
 The paper money ONLY costs 0.08% to 2.8% of its printed nominal (face value), [as the issuer said](https://www.federalreserve.gov/faqs/currency_12771.htm).
 The digital money?
 0. Zero.

 No wonder the money supply has been increasing exponentially since five decades ago, unlike [the flat increase of the world's gross domestic product](https://www.statista.com/statistics/268750/global-gross-domestic-product-gdp/).